Esri/jsapi-resources/4.x/amd/README.md

 # arcgis-js-api build tools

-These are the recommended dojo and requirejs build configurations for using the [arcgis-js-api](https://github.com/Esri/arcgis-js-api) using npm.
+These are the recommended Dojo and Requirejs build configurations for using the [arcgis-js-api](https://github.com/Esri/arcgis-js-api) using npm.
 You can read more about npm [here](https://www.npmjs.com/).

 ## Why